RichardLitt/trello-helpers/README.md

 This will copy all of the cards from a list (mine is called 'Daily Processes') to another list with the format `June 16th, 2015`.
 It then copies all of those cards from that list to a list called `Today`, the goal being that daily processes are added to your to do list for that day, and you have a fresh card to start putting daily accomplishments on.

 Aliases: `t`

+#### archive

+`$ trello-helpers --archive`

+This will archive any duplicate empty lists, because who needs those, amiright?